Scam Alerts

 • Take the form of a competition to win products or gift cards.

-• Purchase heavily discounted products, which for example will ask recipients to fill out surveys and provide personal details.
+• Offer heavily discounted products, which for example will ask recipients to fill out surveys and provide personal details.

 • Sending SMS or email messages directing you to websites requesting credit card details to purchase product or personal information (these websites may look like The Good Guys website).